Skip to main content

 2. The interchromatin network (ICN) model predicts that intermingling chromatin fibers/loops can make both cis- (within the same chromosome) and trans- (between different chromosomes) contacts.
 This intermingling is uniform, making a functional distinction between the chromosome territory and the interchromatin compartment meaningless.
 The advantage of the ICN model is that it permits high chromatin dynamics and diffusion-like movements.
 The authors propose that ongoing transcription influences the degree of intermingling between specific chromosomes by stabilizing associations between particular loci.
 Such interactions are likely to depend on the transcriptional activity of the loci and are therefore cell-type specific.

 The cell type-specific organization of chromosome territories has been studied by measuring the volume and frequency of intermingling between heterologous chromosomes.
-By using 3C (chromosome conformation capture) and FISH (fluorescence in situ hybridization) to map the regions of chromosome intermingling, it was revealed that these regions contain a higher density of active genes and are enriched with markers of transcriptional activation and repression, such as activated RNAPII.
-By comparing the positions of the CTs in undifferentiated mouse embryonic stem (ES) cells, ES cells at early stages of differentiation, and terminally differentiated NIH3T3 cells, it was demonstrated that fully differentiated cells exhibited a higher enrichment of RNAPII compared to undifferentiated or less-differentiated cells.
+Using 3C (chromosome conformation capture) and FISH (fluorescence in situ hybridization) to map regions of chromosome intermingling revealed that these regions harbor a higher density of active genes and are enriched for markers of transcriptional activation and repression, such as active RNAPII.
+By comparing the positions of the CTs in undifferentiated mouse embryonic stem (ES) cells, ES cells at early stages of differentiation, and terminally differentiated NIH3T3 cells, it was demonstrated that fully differentiated cells exhibited a higher enrichment of RNAPII than undifferentiated or less differentiated cells.
 The findings support the notion that intermingling regions have functional significance in the nucleus and provide a basis for understanding how the radial and relative positions of chromosomal territories evolve during differentiation, explaining their organization in a cell-type-dependent manner.

 3. The Fraser and Bickmore model emphasizes the functional importance of giant chromatin loops, which originate from chromosome territories and expand across the nuclear space to share transcription factories.
 In this case, both cis- and trans- oops of decondensed chromatin can be co-expressed and co-regulated by the same transcription factory.

 4. The Chromatin polymer models assume a broad range of chromatin loop sizes and predict the observed distances between genomic loci and chromosome territories, as well as the probabilities of contacts being formed between given loci.
 These models employ physics-based approaches that emphasize the significance of entropy in understanding nuclear organization.
-By proposing the existence of conformational chromatin ensembles with structures based on three possible homopolymer states, these models also provide alternative structures to the traditional 30 nm chromatin fiber, which has been brought into question following recent studies.
+By proposing conformational chromatin ensembles with structures based on three possible homopolymer states, these models also provide alternative structures to the traditional 30 nm chromatin fiber, which has been called into question by recent studies.

-With a lack of experimental evidence to support these described models, it is essential to remember that they serve only to hypothesize the structural and chemical properties of intermediate chromatin structures and to highlight unanswered questions.
+Given the lack of experimental evidence to support these models, it is essential to remember that they serve only to hypothesize the structural and chemical properties of intermediate chromatin structures and to highlight unanswered questions.
 For example, the mechanisms that control the rate and extent of chromatin movement remain to be defined.

 At the ends of the linear chromosomes are specialized regions of DNA called telomeres, shown in Figure \(\PageIndex{18}\).
 The main function of these regions is to allow the cell to replicate chromosome ends using the enzyme telomerase, as the enzymes that normally replicate DNA cannot copy the extreme 3′ ends of chromosomes.
-These specialized chromosome caps also help protect the DNA ends and stop the DNA repair systems in the cell from treating them as damage to be corrected.
-In human cells, telomeres are usually lengths of single-stranded DNA containing several thousand repeats of a simple TTAGGG sequence.
+These specialized chromosome caps also help protect the DNA ends anprevent the cell's DNA repair systems l from treating them as damage to be corrected.
+In human cells, telomeres are usually single-stranded DNA with several thousand repeats of the simple TTAGGG sequence.

 Figure \(\PageIndex{18}\): Telomere Structure.
 (A) Telomeres are located at the end of chromosomes, where they help protect against the loss of DNA during replication.
 (B) DNA quadruplex formed by telomere repeats.
 The looped conformation of the DNA backbone is very different from the typical DNA helix.
 The green spheres in the center represent potassium ions.
 Image (A) by MBInfo and Image (B) by: Thomas Splettstoesser